-The most famous landmarks in El Salvador are the Divine Savior of the World Monument, The National Cathedral, The National Palace, The Santa Ana Cathedral, Plaza Gerardo Barrios, Plaza Libertad, Coatepeque Lake, the Cathedral of San Miguel, and El Rosario Church.
+Other famous landmarks in El Salvador include Plaza Gerardo Barrios, Plaza Libertad, Coatepeque Lake, the Cathedral of San Miguel, and El Rosario Church.

-Divine Savior of the World Monument.
+1- Divine Savior of the World Monument.

-The Divine Savior of the World; patron of the nation’s capital is a symbol that identifies and represents both El Salvador and Salvadorans everywhere in the world.
+The Divine Savior of the World monument is a symbol that identifies and represents both El Salvador and Salvadorans everywhere in the world.

-The National Cathedral.
+2- The National Cathedral.

-This unique landmark in El Salvador is visited by many people, some do it to appreciate the artwork, design, and history, while others visit because of religious fate.
+This unique landmark in El Salvador is visited by many people; some do it to appreciate the artwork, design, and history, while others visit because of their religious believes and fate.

 If you are ever in El Salvador, visit the National Cathedral; at this Landmark, you will get to learn a lot about the history and culture of the country.

 3- The National Palace of El Salvador.

 The National Palace is a classical building located in the historic district of San Salvador.
 During most of the 1900s, the major branches of the Salvadoran government used The National Palace as governmental offices.